nuxt/nuxt.com/content/3.deploy/cleavr.md

 ::tip
 **Zero Configuration ✨**
 :br
-Integration with this provider is possible with zero configuration.
+Integration with this provider is possible with zero configuration, [learn more](https://nitro.unjs.io/deploy#zero-config-providers).
 ::

 ## Setup